mickey06/Flask-principal-example/README.md

 You can then look at the example : https://github.com/mickey06/Flask-principal-example/blob/master/FPrincipals.py

-and the extensions source code.
+and the extension's source code.

 https://github.com/mattupstate/flask-principal/blob/master/flask_principal/__init__.py